 NOTICE: To inquire about a student job posting, please come to AU Human Resources, Decker Hall, Room 11.
 You will be given additional information and a referral to contact the department.
 A Student Employment Referral must be obtained from Human Resources to contact a department for student employment.

 Job openings are announced in chapel, through signs/announcements around campus and in Human Resources (HR).
 Come to HR for a student employment referral and additional information.
-The following positions for the summer or next academic year are typically advertised in chapel and signs around campus in January to begin the application process including references and interviews with hiring decisions usually made by the end of March.
+Many positions for the summer or the next academic year are advertised in January to begin the application process, including references and interviews, with hiring decisions usually made by the end of March.

 Hired as needed for each theatre production: Sound Designer, Costumer, Shop Foreman, Scenic Artist, Lighting Designer, House Manager, Stage Manager, Stage Lighting Technician, Props Master.

 The PACT program seeks to provide opportunities for students to grow in their understanding of peacebuilding.
 The PACT STudent Coordinator will be responsible for organizing Student Peace Initiative, serving on the PACT Advisory Committee, and assisting with various PACT sponsored campus events.
 Coordinate activities for the Peace and Conflict Transformation (PACT) Program to help fulfill its objectives.
 A student will gain experience in planning and implementing events in conjunction with PACT and SPI (AU’s Student Peace Initiative), as well as cooperating with other partners both on and off campus.
 The student will help raise the visibility of the PACT Program on campus and provide support and assistance to students in SPI, working to ensure continuity in the leadership of SPI.